mvysny/karibu8-helloworld-application/README.md

 1. Create an empty folder `src/main/java/client`.
 2. Remove the `compile("com.vaadin:vaadin-client-compiled:${vaadin.version}")` dependency from `build.gradle.kts`
 3. Run `./gradlew`.
-Vaadin Gradle plugin will detect that there is the `client` folder and will reconfigure the project to use vaadin-client-compiler to GWT-compile the widgetset.
+Vaadin Gradle plugin will now detect that there is the `client` folder and will reconfigure the project to use vaadin-client-compiler to GWT-compile the widgetset.
 It will also generate `src/main/resources/AppWidgetset.gwt.xml` which is a configuration file for the GWT compiler.
 4. Running `./gradlew` again will now compile the widgetset to `src/main/webapp/VAADIN/widgetsets/AppWidgetset` and will package it into the WAR archive.
 The `AppWidgetset` is somewhat special: if `src/main/resources/AppWidgetset.gwt.xml` is present, Vaadin will auto-activate this widgetset as if the UI was annotated by `@Widgetset("AppWidgetset")`.
 5. You can now place Java-based client-code to `src/main/java/client` and  shared code to `src/main/java/shared`.
-Remember - GWT can't compile Kotlin.
+Remember - you have to use Java since GWT can't compile Kotlin.

 ### Debugging client-side